“And Reverend Green be glad to see you

 Brandon had a popular radio station at the time, KX96 FM.
 If you were at the beach or driving with friends, you either had your own cassettes or were tuned into this rock station.
 Music back then had value, almost like currency.

-I have this photographic ability to recall just about every song form an important moment in my life if indeed one was playing at the time.
+I have this photographic ability to recall just about every song from an important moment in my life, if indeed one was playing at the time.
 I turned on the radio and within moments a gentle piano starts playing.
 Walking in Memphis by Marc Cohn was the official song that ushered me into the Fall of 1992.
 I don’t think it could have been more perfect.
 I can still feel the roar of the highway and the smell of fall leaves when that song plays.

 It was a good drive and reminiscent of the year before when me and Junior Mint drove to Alberta.
 I remember the weather being a cooler Fall day.
 Driving past Regina, I survey the horizon.
 The city itself was nothing to write home about ( still isn’t ), but there was an odd sense of peace about the whole ordeal.
 Within 45 minutes I hit Moose Jaw and start to accept this is where the college year is going to be.